liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/connecting-to-jndi-data-sources.markdown

 }
 ```

-The example code sets @product@'s classloader on the thread to access the JNDI
+The example code sets @sharepoint@'s classloader on the thread to access the JNDI
 API.

 ```java